sudograph/sudograph/README.md

 This roadmap should give you an idea of what Sudograph is currently capable of, and where it is headed.
 Keep in mind that the roadmap is a rough sketch and subject to change.

+### Database

+The Internet Computer does not have an efficient and scalable relational data store yet.
+A prerequisite to this project's success may be to create one of these data stores.

+- [ ] Single canister scaling
+  - [ ] Efficient field-level search
+  - [ ] Relational joins
+- [ ] Multiple canister scaling
+  - [ ] Efficient field-level search
+  - [ ] Relational joins

 ### Query

 Arbitrary-depth joins in selection sets, all basic relation types including one-to-one, one-to-many, many-to-one, and many-to-many.